Call for entries!

 Whakareretanga has dual meanings: ‘legacy’ or ‘inheritance’.
 It can also mean ‘reject, an item thrown away, or the process of abandonment’.
 Legacy/Whakareretanga is JoAnna Mere’s first solo exhibition.

 Art Night Pō Whakaatu Toi

-At Mahara, we’ll be having a one night only Youth artists exhibtion Tiaho mai- Shine forth, held at the local marae.
+At Mahara, we had a one night only Youth artist exhibtion Tiaho mai- Shine forth, held at the local marae.
 Exhibitions, He Toi Reikorangi- Te Atiawa artists celebrate Matariki .
-There will also be Kapahaka performances by a local school, music by Matiu Te Huki and Kua Ranea Aperahama, a lighting display through Mahara place and airbrush tattoos by Dwight Fraser in the gallery.
+There was also Kapahaka performances by a local school, music by Matiu Te Huki and Kua Ranea Aperahama, a lighting display through Mahara place and airbrush tattoos by Dwight Fraser in the gallery.

 He Toi Reikorangi - Te Atiawa Artists Celebrate Matariki at Mahara

 Mahara featured 25 leading Te Atiawa artists residing throughout the country to Waikanae, providing a range of both traditional and contemporary work which is a celebration of shared whakapapa.
 Most of them have exhibited Internationally and continue to do so.

 “He Toi Reikorangi” has a few meanings such as A Beautiful Treasure / A Little bit of Heaven.
 Reikorangi is also the hill above Waikanae which looks down onto Waikanae.
 This is also a reference back to Matariki (Heaven, being the stars in the sky).

 Image: Kuini 2015 New Zealand, British and Cook Island Coins.
 Courtesy of Matthew McIntyre-Wilson